taj-brar/3d-arcade-game/README.md

 # 3D Arcade Game

-Space shooter game with quick switching between 2D and 3D projection, written in Java using OpenGL API.
+Space shooter game with quick switching between 2D and 3D projection, written in Processing (Java) using OpenGL API.
 Built using principles of hierarchical modelling and particle systems.